Posted at Nov 10, 2020 1:18:00 PM by THAT Agency | Share

 What You Need to Know About Google Core Updates

 Google uses the analogy of a list of the top 100 movies in 2015.
 If you updated the list in 2019, naturally there would be new and great movies that were added.
 Maybe they deserve a higher place on the list.
 This list changes, “and films previously higher on the list that move down aren’t bad.
 There are simply more deserving films that are coming before them.”
-So, in other words, maybe there are some newer websites that are worthy of a high ranking in the search engine results pages (SERPs).
+So, in other words, maybe there are some newer website pages that are worthy of a high ranking in the search engine results.

 The message here is remain calm.
 If you haven’t violated webmaster rules, then there is nothing to worry about.
 Still… you want a place on the first page of Google!
 How do you do it in 2021?

 The answer may not be much of a surprise.

 Think of All the Ways

 There's no one, single way to get to the first page of Google:

 You can get there through business and map listings.
 This is one of your first stops and pretty straightforward.
 You can get there through the creation of content.
 This includes your web pages as well as blog posts and articles you post, and other content such as videos you host.
 Your website content may feature in the “People also ask” section that delivers answers to commonly asked questions about certain topics.
 You can also pay for ads that lead people toward your landing pages.

 Google My Business is a free tool for local business owners.
 You've used it before when you search for businesses of a certain type near you.
 Google Maps gives you a map of the nearest businesses that fit your search query as well as accompanying listings.

 Create a Google My Business profile so your business shows up on local searches.
 Keep your name consistent across all searches.
 This means every character you enter should be the same every time.
 It won't like it if you abbreviate once and write out a full name in another field.

 Make sure to complete the entire profile as thoroughly as you can.
 A complete listing gets seven times the clicks an incomplete one will.
 Keep your information as updated as possible.